WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 ![Last panel added to clarify that “other means to silence the minorities” specifically means “to purge or exterminate them”.
 This is obvious if you’ve read the story up to this point.](/assets/images/AttackOnTitan/AoT118.png)

 The Eldians ultimately lost.
-Their leader, Karl Fritz, grew tired of the fight and betrayed them, forcing his own people to retreat to the island of Paradis[4].
+Their leader, Karl Fritz, grew tired of the fight and betrayed them, forcing his own people to retreat to the island of Paradis.

 If you remember correctly, Paradis is the _Attack on Titan_ equivalent of Madagascar.
 [When I brought this up to two German friends of mine, they rightfully flipped the fuck out, and linked me to this page.](https://en.wikipedia.org/wiki/Madagascar_Plan) I _told you_ that the picture of Eren as King Julian would be relevant.
 I _told you_.